GetPageSpeed/nginx-extras-docs/docs/lua/dns.md

 ---
 `syntax: r, err = class:new(opts)`

 Creates a dns.resolver object.
-Returns `nil` and an message string on error.
+Returns `nil` and a message string on error.

 It accepts a `opts` table argument.
 The following options are supported: